kxue43/dot-files/README.md

 Open iTerm2, go to `Settings` -> `Profiles` -> `Default (profile)` -> `General`.
 For the "Command" configuration option, set it to "Command" with a value of `/usr/local/bin/bash -l -i`.
 Untick "Load shell integration automatically".

+Under `Default (profile)` -> `Colors`, untick both "Use bright version of ANSI colors for bold text" and "Use custom color for bold text".

 From now on perform all CLI operations in iTerm2.

 ## Install `git`